Perfect 10, Inc. v. Amazon.com, Inc.: Ninth Circuit opinion

 Perfect 10 appealed the district court decision, at which point Amazon was added to the proceedings because Perfect 10 learned that Amazon was displaying thumbnail images obtained from Google.
+In its appeal brief, Perfect 10 argued that the district court had "failed to even cite the broad definition of 'display' in the Copyright Act.
+Instead the Court substituted its own policy determination and novel 'server' test, requiring that a defendant violate the reproduction right (by copying images onto its own server) as a necessary condition to finding the display right violated.
+This 'bright line' test is without precedent and erroneously conflates the act of copying and storing images with displaying them."

-On appeal, the Ninth Circuit upheld the district court's decision that the hyperlinks did not infringe on Perfect 10's copyright.
+On appeal, the Ninth Circuit upheld the district court's "server test" and its decision that the hyperlinks did not infringe on Perfect 10's copyright.
 It agreed with the district court's assessment that infringing websites existed before Google and would continue to exist without Google, thus it was not a contributory infringer.
 Furthermore, Google had no control over infringing sites and could not shut them down, so any profits it may or may not extract from users visiting those sites did not constitute vicarious infringement.
 The court also agreed that including an inline link is not the same as hosting the material itself.
 So in the case of framing, while it may "appear" that Google was hosting infringing material, it was only hosting a link to the material which the browser interpreted should appear in a certain way.